Heider Balance under Disordered Triadic Interactions: Analysis

-[Fig.~\ref{fig:fig5} (a)] displays the effective field each link feels, depends on the initial condition.
-Our simulation for strong disorder shows that big weighted triads fix their states through Monte Carlo steps according to minimizing the energy; small triads should adjust themselves in a way to help the system goes toward a stable state.
-The existence of big weighted triads leads to the behavior in $Q$ that is different from the small variance case.
-[Fig.~\ref{fig:fig5} (b)] shows the energy plot for $\sigma=10$.
-It indicates the dynamics of the system with respect to the temperature changes.
-All initial states have overlap in contrast with small variance.
-From another point of view, the strong disorder can be explained by the Kondo effect which is a crucial concept in understanding the behavior of non-magnetic metals with a small amount of dissolved magnetic impurities\cite{kondo1,kondo2}.
-In 1964 Kondo showed in detail how certain scattering processes from magnetic impurities could give rise to the strange behavior of resistivity versus temperature.
-He addressed the interaction between conduction electrons of host metal and impurities.
-The coupling of magnetic moment and conduction electrons occurs via negative interactions in the anti-ferromagnetic case.
-In low temperatures, we expect to see low resistivity, but the existence of impurity in the lattice which disturbs the periodic layout of the lattice results in an unusual behavior of some metals.
-[Fig.~\ref{fig:fig5} (b)] schematically is similar to resistivity versus temperature in the Kondo effect.
-This figure shows in the case of big variance unbalanced triads return to the system at low temperature, although we expect to see the reduction in the number of unbalanced triads and the minimization of energy as temperature decreases.
-The interaction between triads of kind $J<0$, and $J>0$, gives rise to an increase in energy.
+From another point of view, the diagram of the energy versus temperature in the strong disorder regime, [Fig.~\ref{fig:fig5}(b)] shows, in the case of big variance, energy increases at low temperature, although we expect to see the reduction in the number of unbalanced triads and the minimization of energy as temperature decreases.
+This figure is schematically similar to the resistivity versus temperature diagram in the Kondo effect, \cite{kondo1,kondo2}; we expect to see low resistivity in low temperatures, but the existence of impurity in the lattice which disturbs the periodic layout of the lattice results in an unusual behavior of some metals.
+We emphasize that we have no claim on the Kondo effect concept in this study; merely there is a similar behavior between these two phenomena.
 As we mentioned above the mean-field approximation does not work well in this regime due to heterogeneity of weights.
 Here the difference between our proposed model and structural balance theory emerges.
 We see the energy will reach zero in temperatures of the order $10^{4}$.